Marusyk/BinaryTree/README.md

  - `void Add(T value)` - adds a new element to the tree
  - `void AddRange(IEnumerable<T> collection)` - copying the contents of the given collection to the tree
  - `int Count` - returns count of elements in tree
+ - `int Capacity` - gets the number of elements that the BinaryTree can contain
  - `bool IsReadOnly` - always return `false`
+ - `bool IsFixedSize` - gets a value indicating whether the BinaryTree has a fixed size
  - `bool Contains(T value)` - checks if the tree contains the element
  - `bool Remove(T value)` - remove element from the tree.
 Returns `true` if element was removed.
  - `void Clear()` - clears tree